-- (2) Notwithstanding anything to the contrary the 12/1970 time within which- - (a) notice of appeal may be given, or served; - (b) security for the costs of the appeal and for the due and faithful performance of the judgment and orders of the Court of Appeal may be given; - (c) grounds of appeal may be filed or served, in relation to appeals under this section may, upon application made in such manner as may be prescribed by rules of court, be extended by the Court at any time.
+- (a) notice of appeal may be given, or served; - (b) security for the costs of the appeal and for the due and faithful performance of the judgment and orders of the Court of Appeal may be given; - (c) grounds of appeal may be filed or served, appeal on conviction in the Supreme Court.
+12/1970 S. 4(a).